 24 yrs & Under Sexual Health Screening

 Sexual health screening is available to patients aged 14-24 yrs who have no signs of infection.
 Common sexually transmitted infections can be screened for without the need for an examination.
 For further information or to make an appointment, telephone the surgery.

 Staff have been fully trained in providing this sensitive service to young people and we were the first practice in Nottingham to be accredited the 'Young Person Friendly' status by Nottingham City Council.
 Teenagers are welcome at the surgery where we offer a friendly and strictly confidential service, including sexual health advice and sexual health screening.
 Common sexually transmitted infections can be screened for without the need for an examination.

 All patients, including those under 16 maybe seen by a doctor or nurse either alone, with a friend or you may request a chaperone.
 Every consultation with be dealt with in the strictest confidence.

 Nottingham City C-Card Scheme

 We also operate the C-Card scheme, which means, that once you have registered for the scheme, we are able to provide free condoms together with other registered sites across the city.
-For additional information click here.
+For additional information click on C-Card Scheme.